 Cultivating your Mindfulness Practice

 Besides explaining meditation and mindfulness in plain English, Bhante G. also breaks down how to start meditating and cultivating your mindfulness practice.
 This is like a step-by-step guide that walks you through how to (i) adopt the right attitude, (ii) get started, (iii) manage your body and mind, (iv) deal with distractions and problems that come up during meditation, and (v) structure a sustainable practice.
 Here’s an overview of the key areas addressed in the book.
-You can also get a detailed walk-through from our complete summary bundle:
+You can also get a detailed walk-through from our complete 17-page summary:

 Your end-goal is to use the seated sessions to train your mind and cultivate new mental habits.
 That way, you can be mindful throughout the day, and remain calm and strong in face of daily pressures.